Table of Contents

 They are sympathomimetics and stimulate cardiac and neurologic systems.

 - CNS stimulant: Euphoria, psychosis, seizures, hallucinations, delirium, agitation, and may cause a stroke.

-- Cardiac stimulant: Hypertension, palpitations, hyperthermia, and may precipitate an acute coronary syndrome.
+- Cardiac stimulant: Hypertension, palpitations, hyperthermia, and may precipitate acute coronary syndrome.

-- A serotonin syndrome may occur if a patient is already on SSRIs or SNRIs.
+- Serotonin syndrome may occur if a patient is already on SSRIs or SNRIs.

 The management is symptomatic and supportive.